boorch/dronage-norns/README.md

 ;install https://github.com/boorch/dronage-norns
 ```

-**First run installs the audio engine.** The very first launch installs the engine, then restarts norns to load it.
+**First run installs the audio engine,** then restarts norns to load it.
 You'll see an install screen; follow the prompt (**K3 = finish and restart**).
 This happens once.
 After the restart, run the script again and you're in.

 ---